auth0/nextjs-auth0/README.md

 }
 ```

+> Next linting rules might suggest using the `Link` component instead of an anchor tag.
+The `Link` component is meant to perform [client-side transitions between pages](https://nextjs.org/docs/api-reference/next/link).
+As the links point to an API route and not to a page, you should keep them as anchor tags.

-> There are two additional ways to check for an authenticated user; one for Next.js page components using [withPageAuthRequired](https://auth0.github.io/nextjs-auth0/modules/helpers_with_page_auth_required.html#withpageauthrequired) and one for Next.js API endpoints using [withAPIAuthRequired](https://auth0.github.io/nextjs-auth0/modules/helpers_with_page_auth_required.html#withpageauthrequired).
+There are two additional ways to check for an authenticated user; one for Next.js pages using [withPageAuthRequired](https://auth0.github.io/nextjs-auth0/modules/helpers_with_page_auth_required.html#withpageauthrequired) and one for Next.js API routes using [withAPIAuthRequired](https://auth0.github.io/nextjs-auth0/modules/helpers_with_page_auth_required.html#withpageauthrequired).

 For other comprehensive examples, see the [EXAMPLES.md](./EXAMPLES.md) document.